Flyki/Large-Scale-Overlapping-Optimization/README.md

 5) f1 and f2 of this benchmark are exactly f13 and f14 of CEC2013 LSGO Benchmark.

 6) 6 extra weight files are offered that can be used to replace the original weight files.
 The weight file of each function is "FX-w.txt".

+7) CBOG_CBD represents the CBCCO algorithm and CBOCC is the main file.

+8) Two CMAESO files are just used to packing the CMA-ES algorithm.
+The original code of CMA-ES can be found http://cma.gforge.inria.fr/cmaes_sourcecode_page.html#C. Please use the C++ version.

+9) An example of the partition file is shown in 1po.txt and 1oo.txt which represent the grouping file and overlapping variable file, respectively.